SMALL BUSINESS RESOURCES

 1. Get all your registrations done

-One of the first things you’ll need to do to get your business started is apply for an Australian Business Number (ABN).
+One of the first things you’ll need to do to get your business started is to apply for ABN (Australian Business Number).
 An ABN is a unique 11-digit number that identifies your business to the government and community.
-Applying for a ABN is free and can be easily done online here.
+Applying for an ABN is free and can be easily done online here.

 Register for your taxes

 There are a number of different taxes that you may be required to register for as part of running a business, such as:

 Whether you need to register for these taxes will depend on your turnover and the nature of your business.
 Check out for the business.gov.aufor more information.

 There are many additional industry related licences, permits and regulations you must also follow.
 These can include things like food preparation, playing music, displaying signage etc. Search the Australian Business Licence and Information Service (ABLIS) website to find out what licences and permits you need for your industry.

 The structure of your business plays an important role in determining your tax obligations so it’s important to get it right from the beginning.
 There are 4 types business structures commonly used in Australia including sole trader, partnership, company and trusts each with different set-up and maintenance costs, reporting obligations and tax rates.

 Keep in mind a sole trader can transfer their business to a company without being hit by capital gains tax on the transfer of the assets, so you’re not locked in forever if you think a different structure could work better for your business down the track.